FWD Group: Community involvement and corporate social responsibility

-From 2017 to 2020, FWD Group was the title sponsor of the North Pole Marathon, supporting environmental protection efforts.
-The company also collaborated with EcoMatcher to plant forests in the Philippines, Thailand, and Indonesia.

-In April 2020, FWD Philippines launched a COVID-19 Charity Drive to donate to healthcare workers and provide essential supplies across its operational regions.
-In 2022, the company collaborated with Junior Achievement Asia Pacific to introduce JA SparktheDream, a program focused on teaching financial literacy, innovation, and social awareness to primary school students, teachers, parents, and volunteers.

-To commemorate its 10th anniversary in 2023, FWD initiated the 10 Grants in 10 Markets program, offering grants to support charitable programs focused on financial inclusion.
+By April 2017, FWD had $24.4 billion in assets under management and sponsored the Clockenflap music festival.

 Business

-Since its foundation in 2013, FWD has expanded to operate in 10 markets including Japan, Singapore, the Philippines, Indonesia, Vietnam, Malaysia, and Cambodia.
+Since its foundation in 2013, FWD has expanded to operate in 10 markets including Hong Kong, Macau, Thailand, Japan, Singapore, the Philippines, Indonesia, Vietnam, Malaysia, and Cambodia.
 Notable acquisitions of the company include MetLife's business in Hong Kong and SCB Life Assurance in Thailand.

 FWD provides a range of insurance products, including life and medical insurance, general insurance, employee benefits, and health services such as FWD HealthyMe.